June 26, 2020

 FACILITIES, ACTIVITIES AND OTHER EVENTS

-- Town Hall will re-open to the public on May 25, 2020 from 8:30 am to 4:30 pm.
+- Town Hall is open from 8:30 am to 4:30 pm, Monday to Friday.
 Please be mindful of new operational changes that have been implemented.

-- The public boat launch at Lillas Fawcett Park will be open by Friday, May 1.
-The dock will be installed this week to accommodate emergency response needs and all users are expected to respect social distancing requirements.
+- The public boat launch at Lillas Fawcett Park has been installed to accommodate emergency response needs and all users are expected to respect social distancing requirements.

 - The boardwalk areas in the Waterfowl Park are designated one-way in order to respect social distancing requirements.
 New signage has been installed in the park and online with updated mapping and instructions on the one-way areas.
 Please do not run or stop on the boardwalks so that the 2-meter mandatory social distancing requirements can be adhered to.

 - Town parks and trails remain open and are being monitored for activity and observations with respect to social distancing.

 - The Sackville Public Library is now open.

 - The Fire Station operational areas are available to active members only and required town staff.

 - Water bills have been issued and payments can be made online or at Town Hall and have a 60-day due date and a senior discount.
 Dog tags are available for purchase.
 Late fees will not be charged until after July 31, 2020.
 By-law ticket payments are being suspended until further notice.